In Plant Logistics Market

 -

-In February 2024, KION Group unveiled automated guided vehicles (AGVs) for in-plant logistics, enhancing material handling efficiency.
+In February 2024, KION Group introduced automated guided vehicles (AGVs) designed to improve in-plant logistics by enhancing material handling efficiency and operational automation.

 -